roedzn/dlsu-lscs-tomo-api/README.md

 # dlsu-lscs-tomo-api

 This repository handles the backend for validating LSCS Members via barcode scanning.

-Primarily will be used by Tomo Coffee to account for LSCS Members as they are eligible for a discount.
+For Tomo Coffee use: to check if user is a LSCS Members, thus eligible for a discount.

 ## Requirements
 1. Requests are assumed as ID numbers (integer).